 Lightweight, fast drying and wrap up really small, microfibre towels are a travellers best friend!
 They take up hardly any space in your backpack, and the fact they dry so quickly is great for use as a towel in the hostel or as a beach towel.
 You don’t get the same soft and fluffy drying experience that you might at home, but they’re a great alternative for travel.

-You can pick up microfibre towels in most sports shops, or on Amazon.
+You can pick up microfibre towels in most sports shops, or online.

 – Flip flops –